-We tested a variety of weighted hoops, of all weights, surfaces, shapes and sizes, with a little coaching from hooping expert and circus artist Jess Love, who has been hooping for more than 20 years, and been on world tours with Circus Oz and La Clique, among others.
+We tested a variety of hoops – differing in weights, surfaces, shapes and sizes – over the course of a year.
+And we also received a little coaching from hooping expert and circus artist Jess Love, who has been hooping for more than 20 years and been on world tours with Circus Oz and La Clique, among others.

 Powerhoop deluxe, adjustable weight

 Still our favourite hoop for long workouts and short bursts of energy, Powerhoop isn’t just a hoop, but a whole hooping community, with online classes, tutorials and teacher training.
 Its deluxe model is expensive, but it’s the ultimate weighted hoop and is suitable for beginners and expert hoopers combined.

 It comes with intuitive steel inserts to slide inside the hoop to customise its weight, all the way up to a serious 2kg, and is lined with colourful, flexible plastic gradations that help the hoop grip to you without bruising.
 Both our novice and experienced testers loved this hoop, and its grippy casing made it one of the easiest to get started with.

 Best for: Working your way up the weights

 The newest hoop in this range is a super light 1.25kg, making it ideal for a longer workout.
 At this weight, we found we could keep the hoop in the air for much longer without feeling like our core and glutes were overworked.
 The foam is a little thin, so wear plenty of layers until you get your technique down to avoid bruising, but it grips well when you get a spin going.